-- 1. Specify the CLIENTAUTH LOCAL2 keyword and value in the DCAS server configuration file. - Use FTP (with the BINARY send option) to send the DCAS client's DER certificate to an MVS dataset. - 3.
-Use the RACDCERT ADD command to add the certificate to RACF and associate it with a user ID, as shown in this example: - 3.
-RACDCERT ID(dcasid) ADD('DCAS.HOSTPUB.CERT') TRUST - 3. where dcasid is the name of the user ID.
+- 1 Specify the CLIENTAUTH LOCAL2 keyword and value in the DCAS server configuration file. - 2 Use FTP (with the BINARY send option) to send the DCAS client's DER certificate to an MVS dataset. - 3 Use the RACDCERT ADD command to add the certificate to RACF and associate it with a user ID, as shown in this example:

+RACDCERT ID(dcasid) ADD('DCAS.HOSTPUB.CERT') TRUST

-LEVEL 3
+Level 3